Why is Medical Treatment so Important for My Claim?

 Can I See My Own Doctors?

-If you don’t have health insurance, your car wreck lawyer in Newport Beach can also help you get medical treatment on a lien basis.
+If you don’t have health insurance, your lawyer can also help you get medical treatment on a lien basis.
 This means you will pay no money upfront, and your medical treatment costs will be covered by the settlement or judgment you obtain from the insurance company.

 Equally important to your case is getting accurately diagnosed.
 Most diagnoses are straightforward, but some can be more complex and require specialists to determine them accurately.
 It’s important to keep in mind that your doctors shouldn’t spend more time diagnosing your injuries than treating your injuries.
 Doing so can lead the insurance company to argue that your injuries are not that severe and, as such, you do not deserve pain and suffering damages.